Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 This deals with memory and disk caching of JPEG2000 data and is intimately linked with the playback and how the JPIP protocol is handled.

-SWHV abandoned the concept of downloading regions out of the JPEG2000 frames, but still tries to minimize the resolution levels requested, such that, if the highest resolutions are never requested, they are never downloaded.
+SWHV abandoned the concept of downloading regions of interest from the JPIP server, but still tries to minimize the resolution levels requested, such that, if the highest resolutions are never requested, they are never downloaded.
 Note, however, that recording movies forces the decoding of the full resolution of frames and therefore the download of the entire codestream.

 Remote streams are cached by SWHV in Kakadu `KduCache` objects in memory.
 This is a concern for memory usage, therefore saving the codestream data to disk and limiting the `KduCache` size seems beneficial.
 However, SWHV was demonstrated to be capable of playing back streams of 10000 frames.
 This is the limit accepted by the ROB server, GSFC and IAS servers are limited to 1000 frames per stream.

 Another concern is that the data of already downloaded frames cannot be reused between streams, for example when extending or shifting the temporal navigation of datasets.
 Having the capability of reusing already downloaded data is of high importance.

-The approach taken by JHV3D is described in \[2\].
-Note the limitations in the Kakadu API and documentation.
-It is possible that there are alternatives to the JHV3D approach.
+SWHV implements JPEG2000 disk persistence by extracting the codestream data from the Kakadu `KduCache` and then stores it using Ehcache3 (<http://www.ehcache.org>).
+The process is performed as needed after the data for a resolution level of a frame is completely received.
+Higher resolution levels overwrite lower ones.
+The caching is cross-server under the assumption of immutability and idempotence (Callisto spectrogram data is treated differently, it is requested over HTTP and it is cached at the level of JP2 files).
+The `sourceId` and timestamp of observation are combined to generate unique identifiers.
+The memory overhead is minimal because only the disk cache tier of Ehcache is used.

+The memory codestream cache is handled by Kakadu's `KduCache` as before.
+Given the cache tiers (memory, off-heap, disk, and even clustered) capabilities of the Ehcache 3 library used, it is probably possible now to restrict the size of `KduCache` objects, although, in practice until now, it never seemed to pose a problem.

 **T4.
 Plugin interface (SWHV-CCN2-20100-04)**

 Historically, plugins were implemented as standalone libraries to be loaded by the program to augment functionality.
 They necessitated a relatively limited support from the main program.
 As the functionality of the program becomes more complex and the expectations of integration between the parts higher, it is unclear if this approach is sustainable and if keeping programming interfaces too stable impedes progress.
+The current plugins are so integrated with the main program that they represent merely GUI elements which can be optionally disabled for a more streamlined appearance.

-As part of implementing the SAMP plugin functionality, SWHV currently has simple interfaces for adding data layers and for loading state.
+As a consequence of implementing the SAMP functionality, SWHV has simple programming interfaces for adding data layers and for loading state.

 **T5.
 Playback engine: Extract portable ideas from JHV3D (SWHV-CCN2-20100-05)**

 SWHV operates in a fully asynchronous manner and can achieve high frame rates with low CPU utilization.
-This topic deals on how the time and data flows are distributed within system and is closely linked to how Kakadu is used for decoding the JPEG2000 data.
+This topic deals on how the time and data flows are distributed within the program and is closely linked to how Kakadu is used for decoding the JPEG2000 data.
 It is unclear whether there are advantages to the JHV3D approach.
-On a superficial level, SWHV appears to reach about 50% the CPU utilization of JHV3D with uncached decoded data and as little as 5% with cached decoded data.
+On a superficial level, SWHV appears to reach about half the CPU utilization of JHV3D with uncached decoded data and less than 5% with cached decoded data.

+During the CCN2 period, significant progress was made by moving the cache of the decoded image data in Java memory and out of the `Kdu_region_compositor`.
+The cache uses soft references, thus the decoded image data fills the JVM heap which has a fixed size established at startup.
+When the maximum heap size is reached, the garbage collector eagerly collects the buffers not referenced elsewhere in the program.
+The effect is an automatic trade-off between memory and CPU usage for already decoded image data.
+This also leads to a potentially dramatic drop of the total memory used by the application since the JHV-side caching uses one byte per pixel (for color-mapped layers) compared to the four bytes per pixel of `Kdu_region_compositor`.
+Other benefits include a performance increase due to reduced need for copies between Kakadu native buffers and JVM memory, and the cache adaptation to the JVM heap size.
+The benefits scale with the available JVM heap and with the number of loaded image layers.
+Some test cases achieved significant reductions both in CPU and memory usage.

+Additionally, the decoded image data is now copied to Java memory directly from the Kakadu native buffer for up to 40% CPU reduction for this task and further reduction of the Java buffers used.

+Some experiments with texture data upload into OpenGL directly from the decoding thread were conducted.
+Such an approach would shift the decoded image data cache from the JVM heap to OpenGL, i.e., process memory or texture buffers inside GPU memory, as decided by OpenGL.
+The disadvantages are: duplicated code paths for radio data which needs the image data into Java memory, difficult OpenGL buffers handling, and more sophisticated OpenGL context handling.
+The latter can be approached by migration of the OpenGL context between threads or, alternatively, multiple contexts.
+The first approach leads to thread contention for the context, which blocks the rendering pipeline and thus may introduce stuttering at high frame rates, while the second approach leads to OpenGL context switch overhead.
+The experiments concluded that this may be useful only for many loaded layers.

 **T6.
 Handling of transparency (SWHV-CCN2-20100-06)**

-SWHV currently uses alpha-premultiplied color blending.
+SWHV uses alpha-premultiplied color blending.
 The default compositing of the layers is at the middle between the ADD and OVER operators and an extra setting named "Blend" was added to control the variable level of additivity and opacity.

 **T7.
 Installation (SWHV-CCN2-20100-07)**

 The installation procedures of SWHV are derived from the previous versions.
 The install4j procedure of JHV3D is currently ported, but lightly tested and not deployed.
-In light of the announced Oracle approach to the release of future versions of Java, this is an essential feature.
+As of the Java 11 release, the approach to the release of Java changed in several ways.
+For example, there is no runtime environment anymore and the expectation is that a tailored modular distribution is carved out from the Java Development Kit.
+Preserving the capability to automatically generate the distribution packages for all three supported platforms from the macOS environment is a concern in the new context.
+If the current monolithic install4j procedure was adopted, it would lead to a 10× increase of distribution packages.

 **T8.
 Telemetry (SWHV-CCN2-20100-08)**